 Passes, permits and the protected experience

-Passes and permits are a reality of hiking in Washington, and though they serve two different purposes, in the end they both attempt to ensure a quality experience when hiking and recreating in the outdoors.
+Passes and permits are a reality of hiking in Washington, and though they serve two different purposes, they both exist to ensure a quality experience when hiking and recreating in the outdoors.

-At first glance, it may not seem like fees are necessary to enjoy Washington’s parks and forests—much of the work done on trails and campgrounds is invisible.
-But your pass funds employ backcountry rangers and trail crews.
-They empty the garbage at trailheads and campsites, build new bridges and clear trails.
-They replace vandalized signs and improve signs worn illegible by time.
+It may not make sense that fees are necessary to enjoy Washington’s parks and forests.
+But much of the work done on trails and campgrounds is invisible — for example, your pass funds employ backcountry rangers and trail crews who you may not see when you visit.
+But they empty the garbage at trailheads and campsites, build new bridges and clear trails.
+They also replace vandalized signs and improve signs worn illegible by time.
 In short, they help get you where you’d like to go.

-Passes, while a critical part of funding, aren’t perfect.
-They can pose barriers.
-That’s why many trailheads don’t require them and why most land management agencies offer fee-free days.
+Passes, while a critical part of funding can pose barriers to everyone getting outside.
+That’s why most land management agencies offer fee-free days.

-Backcountry (or wilderness) permits, like those issued in national parks or quota areas like the Enchantments, serve a different purpose.
+Backcountry (or wilderness) permits, like those issued in national parks or wilderness quota areas like the Enchantments, serve a different purpose.
 Permits are a way of regulating the amount of foot traffic in fragile environments that can only handle so much use before they begin to erode.
-By limiting the number of visitors to an area, permits not only preserve the environment but also the experience of hikers themselves.
+Permits are intended not only preserve the environment but also the hiking experience.
 This allows you to immerse yourself in the sights and sounds of nature—without being overrun with crowds.

 Some of these permits are free, while others come with small fees.
 Some are seasonal, and others are required year-round.
-The barriers posed by permits are, more often than not, that they can be confusing and difficult to secure.
-But in the end, they serve a valuable purpose.
+Permits can be be confusing and difficult to secure, but in the end, they serve a valuable purpose.

-- Entrance fee: $30/car, $15/person walk-in or bike-in, $25/motorcycle.
-Charged at Mount Rainier and Olympic National Parks.
+- Entrance fee: $30/car; $15/person walk-in or bike-in; $25/motorcycle.
+Required at Mount Rainier and Olympic National Parks.
 Good for seven days.
 There are no fees to enter North Cascades National Park.
 (You can purchase these at park entrances, or online.
 If you get a pass online, please print your pass and be prepared to show your hard copy pass at park entrance stations.)

 - Annual pass: $55.
 Provides entrance for a year to either Olympic or Mount Rainier National Park.
 This pass is only good at the park where it was purchased.

 - America the Beautiful Interagency Annual Pass: $80.
 Also called the America the Beautiful pass.
-Provides entrance to any national park, Forest Service or other federal site charging fees for one year.
-Purchase at the park or online - details are here.
+Provides entrance to any national park, national forest or other federal site charging fees for one year.
+Purchase at the park or online: details are here.

 - Interagency Senior Pass: $20 for an annual pass, $80 for a lifetime pass.
 Four annual senior passes can be traded in for a lifetime senior pass at no charge.
 The lifetime pass that is honored nationwide at any federal site charging entrance fees.
 Check out the details here.